ahmadassaf/KBE/README.md

 ## How to run?
  - Clone the repo to your local machine
  - run ```npm install``` on the root of the local project directory

-You have to create one folder for caching ...
+We Will automatically create all the required Cache folders:

- - Main folder called cache in the root of the project.
+- Main cache folder "cache" in the root folder of the application

-We Will automatically create these child folders:

-- folder called ```GKB``` inside the cache folder: This will hold the aggregated Google Knowledge boxes extracted for a DBpedia concept (type)
+    + folder called ```GKB``` inside the cache folder: This will hold the aggregated Google Knowledge boxes extracted for a DBpedia concept (type)
-- folder called ```instances_GKB``` inside the cache folder: This will hold the Google Knowledge box for a single instance
+    + folder called ```instances_GKB``` inside the cache folder: This will hold the Google Knowledge box for a single instance
-- folder called ```instances``` inside the cache folder: This will hold the DBpedia instances for each concept (type)
+    + folder called ```instances``` inside the cache folder: This will hold the DBpedia instances for each concept (type)
-- folder called ```instance_properties``` inside the cache folder: Thiw ill hold the distinct list of properties for all the instances of a certain concept
+    + folder called ```instance_properties``` inside the cache folder: Thiw ill hold the distinct list of properties for all the instances of a certain concept

- - run ```node server.js```
+ - run ```node KBE.js``` in the console
- - The application is run in the console and the output will be available in results/result.json
+ - The application is run in the console and the output will be available in cache/result.json

 ## Crawling Configuration
-These are the default options that can be found in file ```KBE.js```
+There is a set of options that you can change found in the file ```options.json```
 ```js
 cache_dbpedia_concepts       : true,
 limit_dbpedia_concepts       : true,